Canon G7 X Mark II vs Olympus E-M5 II

-- Ready to shoot: Has a lens build-in, whereas the E-M5 II requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the E-M5 II requires a separate lens.

 - More compact: Is smaller (106x61mm vs 124x85mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the E-M5 II).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the E-M5 II).

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.